ethan-ck/Alexandria/Cybersecurity I/Biometrics.md

 	- Where there is an even number of false positives and false negatives
 	- Acceptable for the average person, not for high security people
 		- High Security aim for less false positives, more false negatives
+		- For Forensic people, you want more false positives as you want to find people

 -